hangeza/indi-rpi-radiotelescope/ratsche/README.md

 the status of current tasks can be monitored via a simple command line interface (CLI) program (ratsche client).
 This allows for relatively easy integration in js or php code for web interfaces.

-Detailed features:
+**Detailed features**

-- Currently, the following tasks can be handled by Ratsche:
+Currently, the following tasks can be handled by Ratsche:

  * Park
  * Unpark
  * GotoHor - Slew to given set of horizontal (Az/Alt) coordinates